 Direct Metal Laser Sintering (DMLS)

-The term was coined in early times times when laser power and beam quality
+The term was coined in early times when laser power and beam quality were

-to be infiltrated in a second production step.
+to be infiltrated in a second process step.
 Technology moved on and today

 DMLS produces fully dense parts but the term “Sintering” stayed.